New Circuits

 Each day, we will traverse a blend of terrains, from rugged mountain paths to ancient Incan trails.
 The anticipation builds as we near the Sun Gate, the final stretch before beholding the mystical Machu Picchu.
 The sense of achievement as you gaze upon this ancient wonder from the Sun Gate is unparalleled.

-The Salkantay trekking experience is a must for avid hikers and history enthusiasts alike.
-It’s essential to book months in advance, ensuring you secure your spot on this sought-after trail.
+The Salkantay & Inca Trail to Machu Picchu trek is a must for avid hikers and history enthusiasts alike.
+It’s essential to book months in advance, ensuring you secure your spot on this sought-after trail as tickets sell out quickly.
 Along the way, we will share cups of coca tea, a traditional remedy to help you acclimatize to the high altitudes.

 Your journey with us will be both safe and comfortable.
 We recommend bringing travel insurance for peace of mind.
-The trek’s 3,869 meters (12,690 ft) starting elevation in the Andes can be demanding, so physical preparation is key.
+The trek’s starts at 3,869 meters (12,690 ft) above sea level and can be demanding, so physical preparation is key.
 Our experienced guides will be with you every step, ensuring a memorable and safe expedition.

 While the classic Inca Trail is a renowned path to Machu Picchu, the Salkantay Trek offers a unique blend of adventure, culture, and natural splendor.
 Remember, the rainy season can impact the trekking experience, so planning your adventure during the drier months is advisable for the best experience.